Proton pairing in neutron stars from chiral effective field theory: Proton pairing gaps in neutron-rich matter

-The effective NN interaction (represented by the wavy lines in Fig.\ \ref{optpot}) is constructed by adding to the bare chiral two-body force a medium-dependent NN interaction derived from the next-to-next-to-leading order (N2LO) chiral three-body force.
-The medium-dependent interaction $V_{NN}^{(\rm med)}$ is obtained by averaging one state over the filled Fermi sea of noninteracting protons and neutrons in asymmetric nuclear matter \cite{Sammarruca15b} (for additional details see Refs.\ \cite{Holt10,Hebeler10}) and therefore depends on both the density and composition, namely, the proton fraction.
-The double-wavy line in Fig.\ \ref{optpot}(a) represents the fact that in the first-order Hartree-Fock contribution to the nucleon self-energy, there is an additional symmetry factor of $\frac{1}{2}$ for the medium-dependent potential, namely $V_{\rm eff}^{HF} = V_{NN} + \frac{1}{2}V_{NN}^{(\rm med)}$.
+The effective interaction in Eqs.\ \eqref{op2ac} and \eqref{op2bd} is defined by $V_{\text{eff}} = V_{NN} + V_{NN}^{\rm med}$, where $V_{NN}^{\rm med}$ is the density-dependent NN potential derived from the N2LO chiral three-body force by averaging one state over the filled Fermi sea of noninteracting protons and neutrons in asymmetric nuclear matter \cite{Sammarruca15b} (for additional details see Refs.\ \cite{Holt10,Hebeler10}).
+In computing the in-medium interaction $V_{NN}^{\rm med}$, we effectively normal order with respect to a noninteracting (unpaired) ground state.
+The inclusion of pairing correlations in the normal-ordering reference state for $V_{NN}^{\rm med}$ \cite{papa17} amounts to summing the third particle over a single-particle BCS spectrum but which otherwise leads to a gap equation that has the same structure as Eq.\ (\ref{eq:gap}).
+The double-wavy line in Fig.\ \ref{optpot}(a) represents the fact that in the first-order Hartree-Fock contribution to the nucleon self-energy, there is an additional symmetry factor of $\frac{1}{2}$ for the medium-dependent potential, namely $V_{\rm eff}^{HF} = V_{NN} + \frac{1}{2}V_{NN}^{\rm med}$.
+The effective interaction in the BCS gap equation, Eq.\ (\ref{eq:gap}), however, requires no additional symmetry factor \cite{Drischler17}.
+We note that $V_{NN}^{\rm med}$ depends on both the density and composition, namely, the proton fraction.
 The proton fraction is determined by enforcing beta equilibrium, which requires computing the proton and neutron chemical potentials from the equation of state of asymmetric nuclear matter \cite{wellenhofer15,drischler16}.
-The electrons are treated as a relativistic gas of noninteracting Fermions, and the nuclear equation of state is computed consistently at second order in perturbation theory.
+The electrons are treated as a relativistic gas of noninteracting Fermions.